 There are specialist mental health hospital units in Derby and Chesterfield which are managed by Derbyshire Healthcare Foundation Trust (DHcFT).
-You can find out about the units and how the person will be treated in hospital on the Trust's website.
+You can find out about the units and how the person will be treated in hospital plus how they work with carers on the Trust's website.

 However, all hospitals have to respect the patient's right to privacy so there may be occassions when hospital staff are not able to give you all the information you want.
 This will be discussed with you and the reasons explained.
 You can find out how DHcFT staff make these decisions by reading their Sharing Information with Family and Carers booklet.

 The Choice and Medication website is aimed at helping you and the person you care for make an informed decision about treatment, with help and advice on mental health conditions and the medication used to treat them.
 This may be particularly useful while in hospital as it can help you to understand any new medications that doctors are considering prescribing.